 We can all learn the signs and cue into the warning tells.
 Let’s start here:

 If a child exhibits one of these signs that does not mean abuse has occurred.
 However, if they begin to exhibit quite a few of these it is likely time to see help.

-According to Tip Sheet, these symptoms may also occur during times of divorce, death of a family member, trauma at home or school, or problems with friends.
+According to Tip Sheet, these symptoms may also occur during times in a Childs life.
+Times such as of divorce, death of a family member, trauma at home or school, or problems with friends.

 - Sudden changes in eating habits | When a child stops eating, loses their appetite, or begins overeating this is often a sign of a traumatic event.

 - Has new words for body parts | If your child refers to body parts in words other than what the family uses, start asking questions.

 - Starts exhibiting mood swings | Children may start acting uncharacteristically anxious, angry, aggressive, or begin withdrawing.